nico-bohlinger/RL-X/rl_x/environments/README.md

 **data_interface_type.py**
 - Defines all possible data interface types, i.e. the data types of actions and observations

+**simulation_type.py**
+- Defines all possible simulation types; currently only default and JAX-based

 **\<environment name\>**
 - Contains either subdirectories or directly the implementation of a concrete environment
 - See below for more details